bminer/step-error/README.md

 errors, add optional `_catch()` or `_finally()` functions.

 You may add more than one `_catch()` function, but only one `_finally()` function.
+In addition, you may provide a `_catchAll()` function, which will be called for each error, not just for the first one.

 This error handling technique was inspired by [node-block](https://github.com/tasogarepg/node-block).